gdiminin/HaSAPPy/docs/Tutorials/RunningHaSAPPyWorkflowsScript.md

 @7N) N
 ```

-Outlier analysis is performed for comparison of the ratio of wpecified parameters between the analysed experimental group and the reference group.
+Outlier analysis is performed for comparison of the ratio of specified parameters between the analysed experimental group and the reference group.
 A Fold value does not contain information on the absolute number of insertions observed for a gene in the experiment.
 Therefore, it could happen that genes with very few or no insertions in the reference group would reach a high Outlier value (underrepresentation in the reference group is not uncommon due to undersampling).
-For correcting for this behavior a Fidelity value can be specified as a percentage (0-100) with which the absolute number of insertions will be used to correct the outlier outcome for the gene (a recommened starting fidelity value is 10).
+For correcting for this behavior a Confidence value can be specified as a percentage (0-100) with which the absolute number of insertions will be used to correct the outlier outcome for the gene (a recommened starting fidelity value is 10).
 An integer number between 0 to 100 is required:
 ```
-Fidelity value for Outlier analysis(Fill this part just if marked ‘Y’ to the 7J task):
+Confidence value for Outlier analysis(Fill this part just if marked ‘Y’ to the 7J task):
 Provide a value between 0 to 100 (ex.
 10)
 @7O) 10
 ```